mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 The model consists of components such as motor, engine, power-split device, and so on, and they are built in a modular manner using
-Subsystem Reference and Simscape&trade; product family demonstrating a workflow where physical components are built and tested individually and also they can be easily integrated into
+Subsystem Reference and Simscape product family demonstrating a workflow where physical components are built and tested individually and also they can be easily integrated into